Antarctica Travel Tips

 The two main types of penguins you’ll see in Antarctica are the Adelie and Emperor penguins.
 When you’re in Antarctica you won’t be allowed to go up close to the penguins, but they are very friendly and curious, so if you stay where you are they will most likely come up to you.
 It’s a great opportunity to get close to them, enjoying your time with them and even get a few snaps to show your friends and family.

 Seals and Sea Lions

 These guys you won’t want to get close to!
 They are amazing to observe from a distance but the bulls can be very dangerous, especially around breeding season.
 When you get the opportunity the seals and sea lions are beautiful to watch as they gracefully swim through the ice cold Antarctic waters.
 Or you can watch them sun bathing on the ice and raising their young.

 For bird lovers, there are several types of flying birds that hang around Antarctica.
-You’ll want to make sure you’ve got your cameras ready to capture uninterupted nature at it’s finest!
-With 4 varieties of Albatross, Blue Eyed Cormorant, Petrels, Shearwaters and more there’ll be birds galore for you to feast your eyes on as they glide above the Antarctic.
+You’ll want to make sure you’ve got your cameras ready to capture uninterrupted nature at it’s finest!
+With 4 varieties of Albatross, Blue Eyed Cormorant, Petrels, Shearwaters and more, there will be birds galore for you to feast your eyes on as they glide above the Antarctic.

-Perhaps the most saught after sighting in Antarctica!
+Perhaps the most sought after sighting in Antarctica!
 There are 8 types of Whales that grace the Antarctic waters and to experience the presence of any of them is majestic.

 The Landscape of Antarctica